What You Need to Know About Buffalo Leather

 What Type of Leather is Buffalo?

-With the domestication of buffalos 6000 years ago in Asia, they are mainly used for pulling carts and plows in India.
-Milk is often produced from buffalos rather than cows, while the buffalo hides are specifically tanned to make genuine leather.
+With the domestication of buffalos 6000 years ago in Asia, these domestic buffalo are mainly used for pulling carts and plows in India.
+Buffalo leather bags are also made through them.
+Milk is often produced from buffalos rather than cows, while buffalo hides are specifically tanned to produce buffalo leather.

-Buffalo leather has a relatively distinctive grain compared to cow hide leather grain, making it a popular choice for consumers and seasoned leatherworkers.
+Buffalo leather has a relatively distinctive grain compared to cowhide leather, making it a popular choice for consumers and seasoned leatherworkers.
 This guide will cover the basics of this material to equip you with everything you need to know to start working with it.

 Types of Buffalo Leather

-Full-grain leather is exceptionally durable and has an appealing texture.
+Full-grain buffalo leather is exceptionally durable and has an appealing texture.
 It has been used for boots, wallets, and other durable stuff.
-Moreover, it is easy to clean and has strong fibers that prevent penetration of animal hair, dust, and lint.
-So you can easily clean it via a soapy cloth for a smooth finish and a high resistance to dirt.
+Moreover, it is easy to clean and has strong fibers that prevent animal hair, dust, and lint penetration.
+So you can easily clean it with a soapy cloth for a smooth finish and a high resistance to dirt.
 Additionally, on annual conditioning, it develops a rich patina that gets two times thicker over time.